-A prerequisite for entry into COL 102 is a credit or a mark of above 35% for COL 101.
+A prerequisite for entry into COL 102 is a pass or a mark of above 35% for COL 101.

-A pass in Commercial Law 1 counts as a credit towards BCom, BSocSci and BSc degrees.
+A pass in Commercial Law 1 counts as 30 NQF towards BCom, BSocSci and BSc degrees.

-COL 101 and COL 102 are separate courses and a pass in either gives a student a half credit towards a degree.
-A credit in either course is not contingent upon passing the other.
-However, one must pass both courses, or obtain an aggregate credit (ACR) for Commercial Law 1, in order to proceed to Commercial Law 2.
+COL 101 and COL 102 are separate courses and a pass in either gives a student 15 NQF credits towards a degree.
+A pass in either course is not contingent upon passing the other.
+However, one must pass both courses, or obtain an aggregate course pass (ACR) for Commercial Law 1, in order to proceed to Commercial Law 2.

 A student who passes Commercial Law 1 with at least 60% may be admitted to Legal Theory 2 provided that the student registers concurrently for Foundations of Law and obtains a credit in Foundations of Law.
-In these circumstances a student will be exempted from obtaining a credit for Introduction to Law in the LLB degree.
+In these circumstances a student will be exempted from registering for and passing Introduction to Law in the LLB degree.

-A student will obtain a credit for Commercial Law 1 according to the following rules:
+A student will pass for Commercial Law 1 according to the following rules:

-- A credit (CR) will be given if a candidate has passed both courses irrespective of the year or examination in which they were passed. - An aggregated credit (ACR) will be given if the candidate has an aggregated mark of at least 50% for both courses and has obtained at least 45% in the course failed. - A non-continuing credit (NCR) will be given if the candidate has an aggregated mark of at least 50% for both courses and has obtained between 40% and 44% in the course failed. - Aggregation for students registered in the Faculty of Commerce may take place only in respect of examinations written in the same academic year.
+- A course pass (CR) will be given if a candidate has passed both courses irrespective of the year or examination in which they were passed. - An aggregated course pass (ACR) will be given if the candidate has an aggregated mark of at least 50% for both courses and has obtained at least 45% in the course failed. - A non-continuing course pass (NCR) will be given if the candidate has an aggregated mark of at least 50% for both courses and has obtained between 40% and 44% in the course failed. - Aggregation for students registered in the Faculty of Commerce may take place only in respect of examinations written in the same academic year.
 This normally also applies in respect of Commercial Law 1 students registered in the Humanities Faculty.
-(Note: for this purpose, a supplementary or aegrotat examination in January/February of the following calendar year counts as an examination in the previous year.) - In the Faculty of Commerce an NCR may be given for Commercial Law 1 if a student has obtained a credit in both Legal Theory 1 and Legal Theory 2.
+(Note: for this purpose, a supplementary or aegrotat examination in January/February of the following calendar year counts as an examination in the previous year.) - In the Faculty of Commerce an NCR may be given for Commercial Law 1 if a student has passed both Legal Theory 1 and Legal Theory 2.
 (Rule C.6).
-This rule does not apply to students registered in the Faculty of Humanities. - After the completion of the November examinations, the Dean of Law may recommend to the Deans of Humanities, Commerce and Science that a student with an overall aggregation average of 49% be raised to 50% to enable the student to pass with an ACR or NCR.
+This rule does not apply to students registered in the Faculty of Humanities.

+• After the completion of the November examinations, the Dean of Law may recommend to the Deans of Humanities, Commerce and Science that a student with an overall aggregation average of 49% be raised to 50% to enable the student to pass with an ACR or NCR.
 Overall aggregation averages below 49% (i.e. less than 98 out of 200) will NOT be rounded up to 50% for this purpose.